 Freelancers' Questions: Is it taxing to hire a freelancer for client work?

-Freelancer’s Question: I'm registered as self employed with HM Revenue & Customs but I’d like to subcontract some work to another freelancer for my client’s new project.
+I'm registered as self-employed with HM Revenue & Customs but I’d like to subcontract some work to another freelancer for my client’s new project.
 But I don't want this other freelancer to invoice the client directly, I will pay them.
 How would this arrangement work for tax purposes?

 But if the sub-contractor is not subject to Supervision, Direction or Control, and the onus is on you to demonstrate this to HMRC if queried, then you may pay him or her gross.

-There is no problem about you invoicing your client for your sub-contractor's work.
+There is no problem with you invoicing your client for your subcontractor's work.
 In fact, it reinforces your status as being a self-employed person.
-When it comes to preparing your accounts and tax return, this revenue becomes your self-employed income and the payments made to your sub-contractor a cost of your sales.
+When it comes to preparing your accounts and tax return, this revenue becomes your self-employed income and the payments made to your sub-contractor the cost of your sales.
 Good luck with the project!